BEVITAL AS

 • It separates signal from noise: Thousands of genes may be turned on, but only a few might actually alter cell metabolism.
 Metabolomics identifies which genetic changes are biologically relevant.

 • It captures the environment: Unlike the genome, which is static, the metabolome reacts to diet, drugs, and the microbiome.
-Combining them allows you to see how the environment modifies genetic programming (Epigenetics Metabolism).
+Combining them allows to investigate how the environment modifies genetic programming.

 • It enables precision medicine: It moves medicine from treating “risk factors” to treating the actual molecular dysfunction driving the disease.